 With the London Summer Games upon us, the whole world is tuning in to watch the athletes that have spent years preparing and rehearsing for their particular sporting events.
 There are a lot of things to take away from London Games’ athletes, particularly their hard work and dedication to following their dreams.
 Just like studying for the MCAT there are long hard training days where self-doubt can creep in!
 So what can we learn from these elite athletes?

-Physical Sciences –This is the first section of the MCAT and one that most pre-med students need to spend a significant amount …Read more
+Physical Sciences –This is the first section of the MCAT and one that most pre-med students need to …Read more